-ENVT 2535 - Wastewater Treatment Plant Operation II (3CR) (3L) Builds on the concepts presented in Wastewater Treatment Plant Operations I and introduces advanced treatment concepts such as sludge handling and digestion and nutrient removal.
+ENVT 2535 - Wastewater Treatment Plant Operation II (3CR)

+(3L) Builds on the concepts presented in Wastewater Treatment Plant Operations I and introduces advanced treatment concepts such as sludge handling and digestion and nutrient removal.

-ENVT 2981 - Cooperative Work Experience (1-8CR) (Max.
+ENVT 2981 - Cooperative Work Experience

+(1-8CR) (Max.
 16) (Environmental Science students) Supervised work and project experience for the purpose of providing an understanding of a specific topic area related to environmental science.
 Supervision is provided by both the instructional staff of the college and the cooperating agencies.
 Enrollment limited to majors in water quality technology or environmental science.
 See "Unit of Credit."
-Prerequisites: Permission of the instructor.

-ENVT 2990 - Topics: (Subtitle) (1-12CR) For students who wish to work in greater depth in water treatment, or wastewater treatment, collection or distribution.
+ENVT 2990 - Topics: (Subtitle)

+(1-12CR) For students who wish to work in greater depth in water treatment, or wastewater treatment, collection or distribution.
 Course content will be contracted individually with each student in order to provide greater emphasis and experience in that students' area of interest.
-Prerequisites: Permission of the instructor.